VR51/Ubuntu-Runscript/README.md

 - Interactive

 # Version
 Bionic.
-Released 21st July 2018
+Released 10th Aug 2018

 If using in a different release of Ubuntu you will need to change 'yakketti' in some of the repo lines in the code to whatever your Ubuntu release is.